 About my ceramic work:

 I make domestic ware and ceramic sculpture.
 The domestic ware is mostly thrown on the potters wheel.
 I also make hand built stoneware for everyday use in the home and garden.

 My sculptural work is principally concerned with the human figure and the expression of emotion, particularly through gesture.
 My recent preoccupation has been with a series of stoneware figures, the relationship between them, and the impact of distance and proximity on our perception and understanding of their emotional state, what they stir in the viewer.

 About my drawings and paintings.

 These are usually of the things found in my kitchen, containers, or vegetables.
-I find beauty in what is domestic and ordinary, and am endlessly interested in and delighted by the forms and colour in the objects that are around us all the time, so familiar they become invisible, until we start to look at them afresh.
+I find beauty in what is domestic and ordinary, and am interested in the forms and colour in objects that are around us all the time, so familiar they become invisible, until we start to look at them afresh.

 'Splashes, Wisps & Fragments'; The Original Gallery, Crouch End.
 2014

 'Nature' at The Phoenix Cinema, East Finchley 2017